CatchTheTornado/askql/README.md

 Nice!

-5. Write a first query, it can be multi-liner.
+4. Write a first query, it can be a multi-liner.
 First step:

 `.editor`